 Private physician organizations, including Take Heart America, are emerging to advocate for a heightened awareness of the urgent need for a fundamental transformation in the management of adult out-of-hospital cardiac arrest (OHCA).

-The ASAP Protocol curriculum serves as a substitute for specific American Heart Association (AHA) certifications, including CPR/AED for lay responders and Basic Life Support (BLS) for Healthcare Providers (HCP).
-Furthermore, the ASAP Pro certification is intended to enhance and support Advanced Cardiovascular Life Support (ACLS) courses.
+The ASAP Protocol curriculum serves as a substitute for specific American Heart Association (AHA) ADULT certifications, including CPR/AED for lay responders and Basic Life Support (BLS) for Healthcare Providers (HCP).
+Furthermore, the ASAP Pro certification is an addition to Advanced Cardiovascular Life Support (ACLS) courses or as a stand-alone course for ACLS certified providers.

 We need your consent to load the translations